gabrielhpugliese/meteor_superchat_streams/README.md

 ## Quick Start

 You need to configure at least one kind of account.
-Supported languages now are:
+Supported social plataforms now are:
 * Facebook
 * Google
 * Twitter